 The whole TLC adventure is a boost to well-being.
 Students report greater confidence, resilience and become confident in their ability to find ways to prosper, no matter whatever the circumstances are.

 The New Zealand Diploma in Creativity Level 5 moves from the focus on self to sharing with others, (understanding that creativity is a mixture of ‘individual’ and ‘group’).
 We support and nurture each other in many different ways.
 You will learn marketing and promotional skills, blend your strengths with the needs of others, and establish win-win engagements.

 Creativity challenges conventions and this allows you to discover what differences you could make to your own world, right now, and how these changes might affect others.
 These ideas may relate to culture, health, environment, science, society, economics, politics or any other field of interest to you.

 The New Zealand Diploma in Creativity Level 6 focuses on how 'self' fits in the community.
 While developing your own research and practice skills for creativity, you will be participating in exhibitions and exploring entrepreneurial opportunities.
 Finding ways to make money is important and connects with the community.
 It is about engaging with the needs of others and being aware of your environment.

 Your personal confidence will be well-established.
 Your ability to manage your own affairs in the workplace, or as an individual practitioner, is supported by a wide range of in-depth and practical competencies.

 Some of the big answers …

-The new programmes offer scope for creativity in any field or area of interest.
+The Creativity programmes offer scope for creativity in any field or area of interest.
 Whatever your focus the creativity suite has plenty to offer.